haramkhor2011-ship-it/claims-app/README.md

 * `SoapFetcher` (profile: soap) → fetches XMLs from SOAP endpoints.
 * Only **one fetcher** is active at a time.

+Runtime optimizations (soap):

+- Facility polling uses structured concurrency with virtual threads for parallelism.
+- Per-facility download concurrency is bounded via a semaphore sized by `claims.soap.downloadConcurrency`.
+- Reentrancy guards prevent overlapping scheduler runs.
+- Facility credentials are decrypted once per batch and reused for all downloads.

 **Queue & Backpressure:**

 * A bounded queue holds `file_id` tokens.